betula/node-shared/README.md

 **provide**

-Property decorator for provide instance of dependency to class property, had two overrided signatures.
-One of them without parameter used reflect metadata for take dependency, next one use dependency from parameter.
+Property decorator for providing an instance of dependency on the class property had two overridden signatures.
+One of them without parameter used reflect metadata for taking dependency, next one uses dependency from parameter.

 ```typescript
 class {